SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated grid export to excel to export numeric values correctly (not as text values).
 + Fixed Dynamic Data Report issue when Selection URL contained more than one column name (Fixes #1238).
 + Renamed the ForeignId field to ForeignKey (string field) and added new ForeignId (int field) and ForeignGuid (Guid field) fields to every table/model.
-+ Added column (and filter) to Attendance History block to indicate whether a person attended the group or not (fixes #1184).
++ Added column (and filter) to Attendance History block to indicate whether a person attended the group or not (Fixes #1184).
 + Updated SMS communications to require From and Message values (Fixes #1171).
 + Updated Bulk Update to allow selecting the note type when adding a new note for people (Fixes #1165).
 + Updated the processing of scheduled payments to also update the status (Fixes #1145).